Will the Pelicans cover the spread vs. the Jazz? Promo Codes, Betting Trends, Records ATS

 Pelicans Betting Records & Stats

-- New Orleans' games this season have gone over this contest's total of 232.5 points five times.
+- In six games this season, New Orleans and its opponents have scored more than 229.5 total points.

-- New Orleans' contests this year have an average total of 227.1, 5.4 fewer points than this game's over/under.
+- The average point total in New Orleans' outings this year is 225.8, 3.7 fewer points than this game's over/under.

-- New Orleans has won two of the four games it has played as the favorite this season.
+- New Orleans has entered the game as favorites five times this season and won twice.

-- New Orleans has a record of 2-2 when it's favored by -110 or more by oddsmakers this season.
+- New Orleans has played as a favorite of -175 or more once this season and won that game.

-- The Pelicans have a 52.4% chance to win this game based on the implied probability of the moneyline.
+- The sportsbooks' moneyline implies a 63.6% chance of a victory for the Pelicans.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!